ccs-amsterdam/r-course-material/tutorials/simple_modeling.md

 This data set describes the accumulation of public and private capital per year for a number of countries, expressed as percentage of GDP.
 So, in Australia in 1970, the net assets owned by the state amounted to 61% of GDP.

+In this tutorial we mainly use the `stats` package.
+This is loaded by default, so you do not need to call `library(stats)`.

 T-tests
 =======